 Natural Resources & Conservation degree programs are on the lower end of the spectrum in terms of popularity.
 In fact, the major ranks #25 out of the 38 majors we look at each year.
 While this may limit the number of schools that offer the degree program, there are still top-quality ones to be found.

-College Factual looked at 2 colleges and universities when compiling its 2024 Best Natural Resources & Conservation Schools in South Carolina ranking.
-When you put them all together, these colleges and universities awarded 255 degrees in natural resources & conservation during the 2020-2021 academic year.
+For its 2025 ranking, College Factual looked at 3 schools in South Carolina to determine which ones were the best for natural resources & conservation students pursuing a degree.
+When you put them all together, these colleges and universities awarded 261 degrees in natural resources & conservation annually.

 When choosing the right school for you, it's important to arm yourself with all the facts you can.
 To that end, we've created a number of major-specific rankings, including this Best Natural Resources & Conservation Schools in South Carolina list to help you make the college decision.